HackerRouter/Buddy-Simulator-1984-Saves-Manager/README.md

 ------
 **WARNING:**
 ------
-DON'T TYPE `Reset` before you BACKUP your game save file
+DON'T TYPE `Reset` if you DON'T HAVE ANY BACKUPS.

-And DON'T TYPE`Delete All`if you DON'T HAVE ANY BACKUPS and you RESET your current game save file.
+And DON'T TYPE`Delete All`if you RESET your current game save file and DIDN'T REPLACE it with your backups.